timeplus-io/docs/docs/quickstart-ingest-api.md

 ```

 ## Step 2: Create an API Key

 You need to create an API key to access Timeplus REST API.
 To do so:

-1. Click the user icon on the top-right corner.
+1. Click on your **avatar** in the top right corner.
-2. Choose **Personal Settings**
+2. In the dropdown, click **Personal Settings**.
-3. Choose the 2nd tab **API Key Management**
-4. Click the **Create API Key** button
+3. In the API Keys section, click the **Create API Key** button.
-5. Set a readable name and choose an expiration date
+4. Enter an optional description for the key, choose an expiration date if needed, and click **Create**.
-6. Save the API key securely in your computer.
-You are not going to retrieve the plain text key again in the console.
+5. The API key will only be shown to you once - make sure you securely save it right away.
+You won’t be able to retrieve the key again later in the console.

 ## Step 3: Send data to Timeplus with the API key